karmab/kcli/doc/index.rst

     kcli product --info YOUR_PRODUCT

-And deploy any product .
-Deletion is currently handled by deleting the corresponding plan
+And deploy any product.
+Deletion is handled by deleting the corresponding plan.

 ::